Liam Mellows: Civil war and execution

 Mellows was one of the more strident TDs on the approach to the Irish Civil War.
 On 28 April 1922 he told the Dáil:

-There would no question of civil war here now were it not for the undermining of the Republic.
+There would be no question of civil war here now were it not for the undermining of the Republic.
 The Republic has been deserted by those who state they still intend to work for a Republic.
 The Volunteers can have very little faith at this moment in the Government that assembles here, because all they can see in it is a chameleon Government.
 One moment, when they look at it, it is the green, white and orange of the Republic, and at another moment, when they look at it, it is the red, white and blue of the British Empire.
 We in the Army, who have taken this step, have been termed 'mutineers,' 'irregulars' and so forth.
 We are not mutineers, because we have remained loyal to our trust.
 We are not mutineers except against the British Government in this country.
 We may be 'irregular' in the sense that funds are not forthcoming to maintain us, but we were always like that and it is no disgrace to be called 'irregulars' in that sense.
 We are not wild people.

 Mellows, the quartermaster-general with the rank of commandant general, was one of a number of senior figures in the Anti-Treaty IRA faction that had occupied the Four Courts since April.
 However, on 28 June the building was bombarded by pro-Treaty Free State forces and the IRA garrison was forced to surrender after two days.
 Mellows had a chance to escape along with Ernie O'Malley, but did not take it (see also Battle of Dublin).
 While in the Four Courts Mellows expressed his opinion on the revolutionary spirit of the Irish people, stating that "It will come back again with a new generation, but not in our time.
 We can do no more than hand on the torch."

 Imprisoned in Mountjoy Gaol in the Phibsborough area of Dublin, Mellows (along with Rory O'Connor, Joe McKelvey and Dick Barrett) was executed by firing squad on 8 December 1922, in reprisal for the shooting of Pro-Treaty TD Seán Hales (see executions during the Irish Civil War).
 These executions, and their effects on their fellow prisoners, are described in Peadar O'Donnell's Irish Civil War memoir The Gates Flew Open.